Rangers vs. Padres Player Props Betting Odds

 Garcia Stats

-- Garcia takes a three-game streak with at least one hit into this contest.
-In his last five games he is batting .250 with a double, a home run, two walks and four RBI.
+- Garcia brings a four-game streak with at least one hit into this contest.
+During his last five outings he is batting .222 with a home run and four RBI.

 Garcia Recent Games